ROBERT SIEGEL, Host:

 And for the next segment in our Thrilled to Death series, we're going to spend some time with the author Stephen Carter.
 Carter is a law professor who began his writing career in the 1990s as a nonfiction author tackling heady issues such as religion and affirmative action.
 In 2002, he turned to fiction with the bestselling conspiracy thriller called "The Emperor of Ocean Park".
 He says story and plot twists are important, but it all begins with well-crafted characters.

-Professor STEPHEN CARTER (Author, "The Emperor of Ocean Park"): I always first imagine characters I want to write about.
+STEPHEN CARTER: I always first imagine characters I want to write about.
 With my first novel, "The Emperor of Ocean Park," which is the story of a family's search for what really happened to the patriarch of the family, who was a disgraced federal judge, I began with the vision of this judge, this very conservative black federal judge who had been enormously successful and then had had a scandalous life that had been disastrous.
 And I was interested in the effect that would have on his family.
 And it was writing about the effects on his family that lead me then to imagine the family in the story.

 NORRIS: Have you read a lot of thrillers yourself?